CleverCloud/clever-components/docs/contributing/test.md

 We use `Web Test Runner` to run tests on some essential parts of our libs and most of our components.

-You can run all tests by using the `npm run test` command.
+You can run all tests by using the `pnpm run test` command.
 This command runs `*.test.js` files from the `test` folder as well as from the `src/components` folder.

 ## How to manage visual tests